Catastrophism

 This work is a cooperation with the long-time collaborator, scriptwriter Chen Wan-Yin.

 The protagonist of this work, Wu Dun, is the assassin who fired the shot at the time.
-After the case was exposed, the Taiwanese authorities were pressured by the US, and Wu Dun was thus sentenced to life imprisonment.
+After the case was exposed, the Taiwanese authorities were pressured by the US, and Wu was thus sentenced to life imprisonment.
 However, he was given amnesty and discharged from prison after six years.
-After he got out of prison, Wu Dun remained an important member of the United Bamboo Gang, and he established a film company as a producer with the support of his mafia influence, making several “wuxia films” – refers to specific traditional Chinese swordplay films.
+After he got out of prison, Wu remained an important member of the United Bamboo Gang, and he established a film company as a producer with the support of his mafia influence, making several “wuxia films” – refers to specific traditional Chinese swordplay films.
 In the genre of “wuxia film,” the story of the conflicts between a government and local gangsters has often been the main theme, along with a strongly nationalistic ideology.
-In this work, Hsu Che-Yu revisited the film studio that was once used by Wu Dun and is now deserted to recompose the fragments of the political assassination and the scenes of wuxia films, and I cooperated with a 3D scanning team—their job is to provide forensic scanning service at crime scenes—to make a digital double of Wu Dun.
+In this work, artist Hsu Che-Yu revisited the film studio that was once used by Wu and is now deserted to recompose the fragments of the political assassination and the scenes of wuxia films, and he cooperated with a 3D scanning team—their job is to provide forensic scanning service at crime scenes—to make a digital double of Wu Dun.

 Rabbit 314